team3704/2023Bobot/README.md

 # Agenda
 * Sub for drivetrain using two seperated axis from controller
-* Sub for elevator using PID controllers for y position and claw rotation (Part of wrist sub)
+* Sub for elevator using PID controllers for y position and claw rotation (Part of arm sub)
 * Sub for pneumatic claw controlling
 * Sub for vision to get values from reflective tape and april tags
 * Autonomous commands for auton period and keybinds